Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-07-molecular-simulation.md

+---
-# Electronic Simulation of Molecules using Pennylane
+title: "Electronic Simulation of Molecules using Pennylane"
+categories:
+  - Blog
+tags:
+  - tutorial
+  - Pennylane
+  - jupyter notebook
+  - quantum computing
+  - quantum chemistry
+  - H2
+author:
+  - Zeeshan Ahmed
+  - Curate Section
+  - Lia Yeh Q
+---

 Simulation of chemical processes is one of the most promising applications of quantum computers, fields such as drug discovery can use simulations to solve complex problems at a faster rate.
-We will look at why quantum computers have an advantage over classical computers in the field of molecular simulation and look at an example of simulation of $H_2$ using Pennylane’s `qchem` library.
+We will look at why quantum computers have an advantage over classical computers in the field of molecular simulation and look at an example of simulation of $$H_2$$ using Pennylane’s `qchem` library.

 # Quantum Nature of Universe